top of page

 For many small and midsize businesses, obtaining traditional bank financing is more difficult than you might think.
 Old-school banking’s inefficiencies and outdated underwriting processes make it almost as costly for banks to make loans under $250K as it is to make loans of $1 million, and banks are facing increasingly strict capital ratios.
 The result is that many banks aren’t interested in making smaller loans to SMBs because the economics don’t work.

-If you’re bumping up against these constraints in your quest to secure capital for your SMB, don’t give up.
+If you’re bumping up against these constraints in your quest to secure startup capital for your SMB, don’t give up.
 Alternative lenders have transformed the lending environment for SMB borrowers.
 New financing products are better structured for SMBs and can deliver capital more quickly, enabling entrepreneurs to stay focused on growing their businesses.

 Four common forms of alternative funding